How To Do Pythagorean Theorem

 Example 3: Real-World Application – Finding the Distance

 Imagine you need to walk across a rectangular field diagonally.
-The field is 60 meters long and 80 meters wide.
+On top of that, the field is 60 meters long and 80 meters wide.
 How far is it to walk diagonally across the field?

 Steps: